mnadel/mnadel.github.io/_posts/2021-02-21-goodbye-agile.md

 Things were going alright, but at Drip we stress a culture of [kaizen](https://en.wikipedia.org/wiki/Kaizen) &mdash; one of continuous improvement.
 Valuing [lean practices](https://en.wikipedia.org/wiki/Lean_software_development) and agility over dogmatic adherence to any particular Agile implementation, we had an opportunity to address a specific issue we were facing &mdash; that of stalled projects &mdash; by changing our process.

-What follows is an internal document I used back in March of 2020 outlining the issue and proposing a solution to address it.
+What follows is an internal document I shared with the team back in March of 2020.
+It outlines the opportunity and proposes a solution.
 The _Reflection_ section following that is a recent reflection on whether Kanban helped address the issues we were seeing.

 ## Background